Bucks beat Rockets behind Antetokounmpo's triple-double

 Ilyasova also contributed 11 rebounds.
 Russell Westbrook produced 24 points, 16 rebounds and seven assists in his Houston debut while James Harden added 19 points, 14 assists and seven rebounds.
 Clint Capela finished with 13 points and 12 rebounds.

 Harden shot just 2-for-13 from the floor, and the Rockets misfired on 22 of 27 3-pointers after halftime to fuel the Bucks' comeback.
 Even with Harden unable to find his shot, the Rockets roared to an early lead.
-Harden still managed to connect on all eight of his attempts from the free-throw line, and with the Bucks' wayward shooting, Houston forged a 26-13 lead when Tyson Chandler scored through a foul with three minutes left in the first period.
+Harden still managed to connect on all eight of his attempts from the line, and with the Bucks' wayward shooting, Houston forged a 26-13 lead when Tyson Chandler scored through a foul.

 Antetokounmpo was largely quiet save for a brief seven-point spurt early in the second quarter, and the Bucks relied on Connaughton to keep them afloat.
 Not only did Connaughton score 10 consecutive points for Milwaukee during one stretch in the second, but his playmaking proved critical in breaking down the Rockets' defense.
 Still, Houston remained hot from deep.
 At the half, the Rockets were 11 of 21 from behind the arc.
 Harden did not convert a field goal until 1:40 remained in the first half.
 That was the second of his two field goals before the break.